chilukuridevbuzz/mavenJenkins/readme.md

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
 A similar setup is provided for MySql in case a persistent database configuration is needed.
 Note that whenever the database type is changed, the data-access.properties file needs to be updated and the mysql-connector-java artifact from the pom.xml needs to be uncommented.
+Now added more text to see webhook

 You may start a MySql database with docker: